Where To Grab Lunch In The City

 It’s only 11am and you’ve already fallen asleep at your desk.
 Twice.
 The tom yum soup at Oie Thai is a dead cert to wake you up, and at £6, it’s also the kind of thing you can look forward to eating regularly.
 This Thai cafe is easily identified by the massive queue that blocks Liverpool Street arcade each day at lunchtime, but don’t be put off, as it moves quickly and their staff will take your order in the queue to save you a few minutes.

-The original Kêu in Shoreditch is our favourite for banh mi in London, and their City shop on London Wall is just as good as the original.
+The original Kêu in Shoreditch is one of our favourites for banh mi in London, and their City shop on London Wall is just as good as the original.
 We usually go for the classic sandwich with mortadella and terrine, but you can’t really go wrong with whatever you choose.
 Their rice bowls are good, too, if a bit pricey.

 Remember the last time you went to an EAT or a Tesco Express for a takeaway sandwich?
 Sad, wasn’t it?
 Instead, we’d suggest wandering over to Earl’s, a classic deli off Fenchurch Street that makes sandwiches the old-fashioned way - they’re massive, satisfying, and perfect for lunch al desko.
 The tuna melt and roast beef sandwiches are the ones to get, and you can grab a Scotch egg for the walk back to your office.

 Let’s say that you have 20 minutes to go outside and grab something to eat.
 You’re definitely better than standing in the queue at Pret for another hummus wrap.
 If it’s a Thursday, fortunately there’s a much better alternative: KERB sets up shop at the base of the Gherkin with a few stalls, and there’s plenty of room to sit and catch some banter with your mates outside while you eat.
-The lineup of vendors changes all the time, but rest assured that it’s always excellent - you can expect to find crews like Mother Flipper burgers, Stakehaus for steak and chips, and burritos from Kimchinary.
+The lineup of vendors changes all the time, but rest assured that it’s always excellent - you can expect to find crews like Mother Flipper burgers, and Stakehaus for steak and chips.